vitorm04/docs.pt-br/docs/framework/data/adonet/schema-restrictions.md

 ```

 ## <a name="sql-server-schema-restrictions"></a>Restrições de esquema do SQL Server
- As tabelas a seguir listam as restrições para coleções de esquema do SQL Server.
+ As tabelas a seguir listam as restrições para coleções de esquemas do SQL Server.

 ### <a name="users"></a>Usuários